The Italian artist imagining eerie futuristic cities

 1/8

-"My work is based on the continuous relationship between cities, our behaviors and nature," Costa said over a video

-conference call in March, from his apartment in Florence.
+"My work is based on the continuous relationship between cities, our behaviors and nature," Costa said over a video call in March, from his apartment in Florence.
 "I'm not talking about specific places or specific cities, but something more global.
 It's a tale that describes our world."

 'Where silence reigns'